 For instance, an employee may feel more at ease if they can watch over their kids while they are working.
 Perhaps an employee may become more productive if they are not exposed to unnecessary stressors encountered in traditional workplaces such as simple distractions or toxic office politics.
 Perhaps, an employee may feel more engaged with their tasks if they work off-site.

 Whatever your employees’ preferences may be, creating a distributed work environment enables them to achieve a healthy work-life balance.
-Your company can reap benefits too:
+With the many advantages of working in a distributed team, it is clear that this work type offers benefits to both employees and employers alike.
+Thus, your company can reap benefits too:

 - Reduce absenteeism as well as slow down employee turnover